xuezzou/Vulnerable-nodejs/README.md

 Admin Interface: Clicking the username of a user would display user info on the left box

 <img src="./illustrations/admin.png" width="54%" />

+In addition, page
+'http://localhost:3000/order?name={name}' would display an ordering interface.
+After submission, one would visit, for example, 'http://localhost:3000/order.php?item=job%20offer&price=1' which displays ordering information.
+A secret unused page is at 'http://localhost:3000/pikachu'.

 ## Vulnerabilities of the Web App